George Lincoln Rockwell: Media stunts and quarantine (1960–1963)

 On July 3, 1960, Rockwell and his men fought with the Jewish War Veterans group, resulting in a brawl.
 Rockwell was charged with disorderly conduct; however, at trial, the judge declared him mentally incompetent to stand trial and he was involuntarily committed to a psychiatric hospital for thirty days.
 He defended his mental health by citing his military experience, but this failed to convince the judge.
 He was let out after only a few days, after a psychiatrist deemed him competent to stand trial.
 The psychiatrist diagnosed him as having a paranoid personality, but said that it was "well controlled" and lacked "uncontrolled paranoid delusions" and so did not require hospitalization.
 He stood trial, was found guilty of disorderly conduct, and was fined $100.
 After this experience he became preoccupied with proving he was sane, and also declared psychiatry a Jewish field used to discredit those they opposed.
-He published a pamphlet inspired by this experience titled How to Get Out or Stay Out of the Insane Asylum in 1960, an antisemitic tract which largely focuses on neo-Nazis being able to politically organize, and also, as the title suggests, how to get out of an insane asylum by lying to psychiatrists.
+He published a pamphlet inspired by this experience titled How to Get Out or Stay Out of the Insane Asylum in 1960, an antisemitic tract which discusses how to get out of an insane asylum by lying to psychiatrists.
 He noted that, since psychiatrists would be looking for "delusions of grandeur", as they had deemed his beliefs, one had to lie to leave, as he had done.
 In 1960, a close longtime friend of Rockwell's father, the Jewish columnist Harry Golden, wrote Rockwell urging him to see a psychiatrist.